What do the three class types involve?

 In addition to Move and Ease, we offer a solely meditation-focused class, Still.

-In Still, the instructor will offer no cues for physical movement but instead, lead you through a thirty minute guided meditation suitable for everyone from beginners to gurus.
+In Still, the instructor will offer no cues for physical movement but instead, lead you through a guided meditation suitable for everyone from beginners to gurus.
 New to meditation?
 Check out our newbies section to learn all you need to know about your first Still.

 How do I get to you?